 We are often asked about the difference between a highway-to-boulevard conversion and a land bridge.
 This page includes additional information about the differences between the two project types and why we are advocating for a highway-to-boulevard conversion as a solution to repair all of the highway’s harms and reconnect the entire Rethinking I-94 project corridor.

-A land bridge would allow MnDOT to rebuild the highway and would prolong harms for another half century.
+A highway cap would allow MnDOT to rebuild the highway and would prolong harms for another half century.

 We fully support the reconnection of the Rondo neighborhood and policies to create wealth-building opportunities and direct reparations for Rondo’s Black residents and descendants.
 However, a land bridge would fail to address the highway’s harms in both Rondo and the other neighborhoods within the project corridor.